-Crag Camp is located nearby another RMC Cabin called Gray Knob which I hope to visit this summer, as well.
-To get to them, you need to climb about 3,300 feet of elevation in 3 Miles up Lowe's Path over 3 miles, one of the first trails developed in the Randolph area.
-This is a strenuous climb with or without a backpack, but it's quite a good way to sweat the toxins of civilization out of your system before you arrive.
+Crag Camp is located nearby another RMC Cabin called Gray Knob.
+To reach them, you need to climb about 3,300 feet of elevation up Lowe’s Path. one of the first trails developed in the Randolph area.
+This is a strenuous climb with or without a backpack, but it’s quite a good way to sweat the toxins of civilization out of your system before you arrive.

-Crag Camp and Gray Knob are both fairly primitive cabins, so there's no electricity or running water and you need to bring a stove, food, and a sleeping bag with you for the night.
+Crag Camp and Gray Knob are both fairly primitive cabins, so there’s no electricity or running water and you need to bring a stove, food, and a sleeping bag with you for the night.
 Lodging is also first come first serve.
-It costs $13 cash to stay per night, and if you don't bring your money with you, you will be banished to a lower elevation hut or open camp site which costs a $7 a night, payable by mail-in on the honor system.
+Cash is only accepted and if you don’t bring any money with you, you will be banished to a lower elevation hut or open camp site which costs less per night, payable by mail-in on the honor system.

 In addition to the awesome views and camaraderie at Crag Camp, there is an old pump organ in the cabin that was carried piece by piece up Mt Adams, by members of the RMC.
 This is apparently the third organ to grace the cabin.
-Unfortunately, the current organ is broken and under lock and key, but if you know anyone who can fix it, please send me their contact information.
+Unfortunately, the current organ is broken and under lock and key.
 I think it would be a great testament to the club and the spirit of Crag Camp if the organ could play again.